* emperors who were either murdered or committed suicide

 The Julio-Claudian Dynasty (Augustus to Nero)

 Tiberius was the step-son of Augustus, and was the emperor during Jesus's ministry and crucifixion.
 He was morose, suspicious and unpopular, gaining a reputation as a depraved and brutal ruler.
-"Not a day passed without an execution".
+It was said that not a day passed without an execution.
 He was an efficient ruler, following the example of Augustus.
 He actively discouraged Caesar worship.
 For the last eleven years of his reign, he was absent from Rome, leaving the government in the hands of Sejanus, who was a powerful and unscrupulous lieutenant.
 There was great rejoicing when Tiberius died.

-A good, sensible emperor, the uncle of Caligula.
+Claudius was a good, sensible emperor, the uncle of Caligula.
 He was made emperor by the palace guard, when they found him hiding in the palace after they had assassinated Caligula.
 He was ungainly and paralytic, thought by many to be a fool, although he was quite an intellectual.
 He reversed Caligula's policy of Caesar worship, allowing the Jews to worship their own God.
 His wife forced him into adopting Nero, her son from a previous marriage, as his son and successor, in precedence over his own son Britannicus.
 In AD 49, he expelled the Jews from Rome (Acts 18:2).
 According to Suetonius this was, "because the Jews of Rome were indulging in constant riots at the instigation of Chrestus, he expelled them from the city".
-(At this stage, Christianity was not distinguished from Judaism).
+At this stage, Christianity was seen as being a sect of Judaism by the Roman government.
 Claudius was murdered in AD 54, by his wife Agrippina, who fed him poisonous mushrooms.

 5) Nero (54 - 68)